Prior99/hyrest/docs/introduction-hyrests-approach.md

 }
 ```

-One of Hyrests core principles is to introduce [descriptive decorators](further-resources-concepts#descriptive-decorators) which add additional metadata where it belongs.
+One of Hyrests core principles is to introduce descriptive decorators which add additional metadata where it belongs.
 This metadata will later be consumed by who-ever needs it.

-In this example, as well when implementing a form for signup in the frontend as when validating an incoming request in the backend, metadata about datatype, password validity and so on is needed.
+In this example, as well when implementing a form for sign up in the frontend as when validating an incoming request in the backend, metadata about data type, password validity and so on is needed.

 Validation without Hyrest could naively be implemented with a function like this: